pyinstaller/pyinstaller/doc/hooks.rst

       # hook-mypackage.py

-      # Collect whole package as source except for a signle sub-package
+      # Collect whole package as source except for a single sub-package
       # (without creating a hook for the sub-package).
       module_collection_mode = {
          'mypackage': 'py',
-         'mypackage.bin_subpackage': 'pyc'
+         'mypackage.bin_subpackage': 'pyz'
       }

    Example::